 How are schools celebrating Teacher Appreciation Week when they can’t be in school?
 One principal in Virginia ran a curbside ‘Burger Bash.’
 Why burgers?
 Every year at Bridneck Elementary School, Teacher Appreciation Week has been celebrated by a ‘Burger Bash’ cookout, with Principal R.V.
 Yoshida manning the grill.
 He didn’t want to cancel the tradition this year, so he came up with a creative idea to keep everyone safe, while still making sure teachers felt appreciated.

 School closures have hit the graduating class of 2020 with deep disappointment.
 But educators have been finding creative ways to still celebrate them, and show them that they matter.
-This is true of Principal Virdie Montgomery who traveled 800 miles to visit his 612 graduating seniors.
-Pun intended.
-Principal of Wylie High School in Texas, Montgomery gave students a note that read "I am so sorry that this has happened.
-I can't believe I've not gotten to meet with you and watch you finish this year and all the things you were involved in.
+This is true of a Principal who traveled 800 miles to visit his 612 graduating seniors.
+The Principal Wylie High School in Texas, Virdie Montgomery gave students a note that read “I am so sorry that this has happened.
+I can’t believe I’ve not gotten to meet with you and watch you finish this year and all the things you were involved in.
 I am honored to be your principal.”
 Watch the video coverage here.